adinapoli/lambdacon-2015/slides/slides.md

 1. Don’t be afraid to take leaps into the dark
 2. Life is about opportunities, seize them
-3. Try to contribute to a “famous” Haskell OSS
+3. Try to contribute to a "famous" Haskell OSS
 4. Constantly sharpen your saw
 5. Be receptive, do networking